JeremLeOuf/GET-Spotify_monthlyListeners-FROM-SpotifyIDs/README.md

 - After 2 seconds, it will print it to a new .csv file named `results-{YYYY-MM-DD}.csv` and show you a success message.
 - All good! 🎉

-Now, you should find the output file in the `output` folder.
+Now, you should find the correctly named output file in the `output` folder.
 **Enjoy!**

 ## Bottom line: